-Further teaching and learning opportunities, resources and support combattrafficking.eu/sites/default/files/Friend%20or%20Foe.pdf
+Further teaching and learning opportunities, resources and support

-The 'ideal partner' activity can alternatively be facilitated using a range of cards that groups of young people discuss and subsequently rank in order of importance.
+- Young people could be directed to the Relationship Pyramid activity as homework or a follow up activity, helping them to think about what is important in a relationship with a boyfriend or a girlfriend. http://respectnotfear.co.uk/flash/pyramid.html - The 'ideal partner' activity can alternatively be facilitated using a range of cards that groups of young people discuss and subsequently rank in order of importance.
 An example can be found in the 'Friend or Foe, Who can you trust' resource, with different cards for each gender to prioritise.